zodern/meteor-up/docs/docs.md

     enableUploadProgressBar: true
   },

-  // (optional but remove it if you want to use a remote MongoDB!)
+  // (optional) Use built-in mongodb.
+Remove it to use a remote MongoDB
   mongo: {
-    // (optional), default is 3.4.1
+    // (optional, default is 3.4.1) Version of MongoDB
     version: '3.4.1',

     servers: {